-- Due to the often cross-border dimension of cybercrime, the participation in internationally coordinated investigations can be of benefit in effectively prosecuting cyber related offences. - Within the EU framework, the Joint investigations Teams (JITs) are a tool of international cooperation in transnational crime cases, based on an agreement between competent authorities of two or more Member States both judicial and law enforcement in order to carry out jointly criminal investigations. - At the time of the evaluation, several Member States had participated in JITs regarding cybercrime cases, some of which more frequently than others, whereas other Member States had never done so. - Participation in JITs is generally indicated as a positive experience by the participating Member States, who consider JITs as an effective instrument for conducting cross-border investigations, enabling direct exchange of information between investigators and timely cross-collection of evidence without having to submit separate formal requests for mutual legal assistance (MLA). - Due to the lengthy procedures for MLA, the use of JITs contributes to the shortening of the time for the investigations and also contributes to enhancing trust among national authorities.
+- Due to the often cross-border dimension of cybercrime, the participation in internationally coordinated investigations can be of benefit in effectively prosecuting cybercrime. - Within the EU framework, the Joint investigations Teams (JITs) are a tool of international cooperation in transnational crime cases, based on an agreement between competent authorities of two or more Member States both judicial and law enforcement in order to carry out jointly criminal investigations. - At the time of the evaluation, several Member States had participated in JITs regarding cybercrime cases, some of which more frequently than others, whereas other Member States had never done so. - Participation in JITs is generally indicated as a positive experience by the participating Member States, who consider JITs as an effective instrument for conducting cross-border investigations, enabling direct exchange of information between investigators and timely cross-collection of evidence without having to submit separate formal requests for MLA.

-Although the participation of Europol and Eurojust in the setting up and operation of JITs is not mandatory, as indicated by some Member States, the two organizations can play an important role in ensuring the efficiency and operational capacity of JITs.
+- Due to the lengthy MLA procedures, the use of JITs contributes to the shortening of the time of investigations and also contributes to enhancing trust among national authorities. - Although the participation of Europol and Eurojust in the setting up and operation of JITs is not mandatory, as indicated by some Member States, the two agencies can play important role in ensuring the efficiency and operational capacity of JITs.
 The possibility for JITs to be financed by Eurojust and Europol is considered by some Member States to be crucial.

-- Member States are encouraged to use JITs more often in cybercrime regarding crossborder cases in order to make investigations more effective and for this purpose to raise awareness of practitioners about the possibilities and advantages of JITs. - The European institutions, in particular Eurojust and Europol, should continue to support and facilitate the setting up of JITs and make available adequate funding to help Member States to use JITs more frequently.
+- Member States are encouraged to raise the awareness of practitioners about the possibilities and advantages of JITs and their use in cybercrime cases in order to make investigations more effective. - The EU institutions, agencies and bodies, in particular Eurojust and Europol, should continue to support and facilitate the setting up of JITs and make available adequate funding to help Member States to use them more frequently.